 A few medications that are designed to treat digestive conditions in addition to psychosis have also been linked to tardive dyskinesia.
 These include:

 - Metoclopramide, which helps heal sores or ulcers in throat or stomach, and helps empty the stomach in people with diabetes.
-Taking metoclopramide for more than 12 weeks increases the risk of tardive dyskinesia
+Taking metoclopramide for more than 12 weeks

 - Prochlorperazine, which is sometimes used to treat severe nausea and vomiting.
 It is also used to treat schizophrenia or severe anxiety.